Mikescops/mysetup/README.md

 2. Keep the **default path** for extraction (`<...>/src/`)
 3. **Do extract** the CakePHP core's strings
 4. Keep the **default path** for output (`<...>/src/Locale`)
+5. **Don't merge** all domain strings into the `default.pot` file
-5. Replace existing files if needed
+6. Replace existing files if needed